 The ALJ will explain the issues with your request for SSDI benefits and possibly question you and any witnesses you and your attorney bring to the hearing.
-The ALJ may ask other witnesses to come to the hearing, like a doctor or vocational expert, and question them.
-Your attorney can also question you and any of the witnesses present at the hearing.
+The judge may ask other witnesses to come to the hearing, like a doctor or vocational expert, and question them.
+Your lawyer can also question you and any of the witnesses present at the hearing.

 At the end of the hearing, the judge will usually ask if you would like to make any additional comments about the case.

 After that, the hearing will be concluded and the judge will send you and your attorney a written decision within about 30 days.
 There are rare cases where the ALJ will issue a decision at the hearing itself.

 If you are not granted benefits, you can file another request for reconsideration.
 If this is denied, you can file a request for another hearing.